bikeshaving/crank/website/guides/06-lifecycles.md

 ---
-title: Generator Lifecycles
+title: Lifecycles
 ---

-Crank uses the full power and expressiveness of generator functions to encapsulate lifecycles within the same variable scope.
-Internally, this is achieved by calling the calling the `next`, `return` and `throw` methods of the generator object as components are rendered and removed from the tree.
-As a developer, you can use the `yield`, `return`, `try`, `catch`, and `finally` keywords within your generator components to take advantage of your generator’s natural lifecycle.
+Crank uses the full power and expressiveness of generator functions to encapsulate the notion of lifecycles within the same scope.
+Internally, Crank achieves this by calling the calling the `next`, `return` and `throw` methods of the generator object as components are inserted, updated and removed from the element tree.
+As a developer, you can use the `yield`, `return`, `try`, `catch`, and `finally` keywords within your generator components to take full advantage of the generator’s natural lifecycle.

-### Returning from a generator
+## Returning from a generator

 Usually, you’ll yield in generator components so that they can continue to respond to updates, but you may want to also `return` a final state.
 Unlike function components, which are called and returned once for each update, once a generator component returns, it will never update again.